We welcome students who have previously studied History of Art, but also those from other backgrounds.

 Months of entry

-If you select the Modern and Contemporary Art pathway you could choose options focusing on a wide range of works ranging from painting, sculpture and architecture, to photography, installation, performance and contemporary works engaging with new media and the digital.
+Our flexible programme enables you to study a wide variety of works ranging from painting, sculpture and architecture, to photography, installation, performance and contemporary works engaging with new media and the digital world.
+You can study modules that are jointly designed and taught in collaboration with the Tate.

 Qualification and course duration